 At the other end of the spectrum, voice-response bots and chatbot customer service are the worst-rated channels.
 34% of respondents rate them worst or below average (Unblu, 2020).

 Statistics about customer loyalty

-Statistics about digital banking
+Statistics about digital transformation in banking

 Statistics about millennials

 The younger generation of consumers has different preferences and demands from previous generations—something that financial institutions are only just starting to realize.
 Even before COVID-19, Millennials felt under-served by their financial provider.
 Better financial education, interactive online tools, and robo-advisors are among the solutions that could win back the loyalty of this increasingly powerful segment of the population.

 Even in the pre-COVID-19 world, only 14% of Millennials felt strongly that their primary financial institution helped them to improve their financial health (U.S. Financial Health Pulse, 2019).

 Millennials want guidance on reducing debt and managing their money better.
 They’re also attracted to interactive financial tools online or mobile apps — advice in the form of so-called “quick tips”, for example (J.D.
 Power’s Retail Banking Advice, 2020).

 Younger consumers are increasingly interested in digital services.
 According to BlackRock, 4 out of 5 Millennials who know about robo-advisers—algorithms that give basic investment advice—are keen to use them.